· · ·

 The shallow waters must have a very high concentration of salt because it’s incredibly easy to float on your back for minutes at a time.

 The water is very shallow, and the sand is perfectly powdery.
-There’s also a small coral garden.
+There’s also a small patch of corals.

-With wooden huts and picnic benches set up for shade and passing boats to stop for lunch, it’s an excellent place for a lazy day without too many crowds.
+With wooden huts and picnic benches set up for shade, it’s an excellent place for a lazy day.

-The beach is empty in the morning, and even at lunchtime, it’s not as busy as the main beaches featured in the Coron A, B, C and D tours.
+The beach is empty in the morning, but gets busier at lunchtime when it’s visited by boats on the Coron A, B, C and D tours.

 There are toilets on top of the hill, so you can spend an entire day here if you wish, just like I did.

-It’s smaller than Twin Lagoon, and when we were there first thing in the morning, we had it completely to ourselves.
+Our private boat guide also took us to Hidden Lagoon, near to Banul Beach.
+It’s smaller than Twin Lagoon, but first thing in the morning, we had it completely to ourselves.

 Jump into a kayak and glide over the shallow waters, spotting sea urchins and manoeuvring through a mangrove forest.